breuerfelix/breuerfelix.github.io/_posts/20-03-01-inspect-python-api.md

 category: tutorial
 ---

-Imagine the following situation: There is a fancy, large, often changed Python API which is used sequentially and you wanna expose it to your favorite users via pretty user interface.
+Imagine the following situation: There is a fancy, large, often-changed Python API which is used sequentially and you want to expose it to your favorite users via a pretty user interface.
 ```python
 class FancyAPI:
     def cleans_room(self, room: str):